OmNaik17/Trade-Data-vs-Market-Data/README.md

 Trade-Data-vs-Market-Data - Analytics tool

-This project was done for Ahool Capital - a cryptocurrency trading firm.
+This project was done for Celerix Technology - a cryptocurrency trading firm.

 This program analyzes the firm's algorithmic trade prints against market prices of a specific cryptocurrency.
 It allows for the input of any market data and trade log as CSV files to be graphed in two possible visually comprehensible formats.